sonatype/nxrm3-maven-plugin/README.md

 The plugin currently requires that a tag is specified via ```-Dtag```

 e.g. ```mvn install nexus-staging:deploy -Dtag=test```

+# Mutation testing

+Run ```mvn -DwithHistory org.pitest:pitest-maven:mutationCoverage ``` to calculate mutation coverage.
+This needs to be run from inside the maven-plugin directory rather than at the root of the project to detect the tests

 #Integration testing
 To run the integration tests against a docker instance specify the port you would like the tests to run on: